codesandbox/codesandbox-client/packages/homepage/content/features/collaboration/index.md

   of a team.

 slug: collaboration
-tweetText: CodeSandbox is one of the best things to ever happen to the internet
+tweetText: CodeSandbox is one of the best things to ever happen to the internet.
 tweetJob: Co-founder, Egghead
 tweetName: John Lindquist
 tweetHandle: johnlindquist